drewolson/ex_spec/README.md

 The `it` macro is identical to `ExUnit.Case.test` except that it is aware of the messages of its surrounding `describe` and `context` blocks.

 Other than the functionality described above, ExSpec is just ExUnit.
+When `use`ing `ExSpec`, any options provided will be passed to `ExUnit.Case` (e.g. `async: true`).

 A simple example is shown below.
 For more examples, see the tests.